~ Today’s Scripture art and autumn Bible verses blog post are designed to help you write God’s Word on your heart. ~

 Happy Fall Y’all!

 When did Fall get to be so happy anyway?
-I don’t remember it always being so popular.
+Not that I mind, but I don’t remember it always being so popular.
 Do you?

 Could it be that Starbucks started this whole cozy-autumn-pumpkin-spice craze?
 I don’t know.
 Maybe it’s been around all along and I just didn’t notice because I live in Florida!

-This thought process all started because I had a request for a Fall printable.
+This thought process all started because I had a request for an autumn Bible verse printable.
 I was happy to oblige because I’d like to have one in my house too.
 Even though I did Hebrews 12:1 in fall colors a couple of weeks ago, I really wanted a verse about Fall.

 So I went to look up all the Bible verses about Fall or Autumn so I could choose one to hand-letter.
 I don’t think I’ve ever done that before and, well, it turned out quite interesting.